AgentXCross/courthawk/README.md

 #### Feature Vector Extraction

 Rather than use the landmark positions directly, we extract a smaller set of features relevant to tennis that describe the players pose.
 The positions are centered at the players mid-shoulder position and then normalized by their torso length so that the representation is less sensitive to the player's size or distance from camera.
+Below is a list of all the features extracted.

-1. Max wrist height: Higher of two wrists relative to the mid-shoulder
+1. Max wrist height: Higher of two wrists relative to the mid-shoulder.
+Expectation is that the value is greater for a serve and lower for forehands and backhands.
-2. Vertical wrist separation: Absolute difference between wrist y-positions
-3. Horizontal wrist separation: Absolute difference between wrist x-positions
+2. Left elbow angle: wrist -> elbow -> shoulder.
+Expectation is greater angle for serves compared to groundstrokes.
-4. More extended arm elbow angle: Elbow angle (wrist -> elbow -> shoulder) of the arm with greater shoulder to wrist distance
+3. Right elbow angle: wrist -> elbow -> shoulder.
+Expectation is greater angle for serves compared to groundstrokes.
-5. Less extended arm elbow anlge: Elbow angle of the other arm
-6. Arm extension asymmetry: Absolute difference in shoulder to wrist distance between the 2 arms
-7. Shoulder rotation angle: Angle of the shoulder line relative to the horizontal
+4. Shoulder tilt: Angle of the shoulder line relative to the horizontal.
+Expectation is greater angle for serves compared to groundstrokes.
-8. Hip rotation angle: Angle of the hip line relative to the horizontal
-9. Hip-shoulder twist: Shoulder rotation angle - hip rotation angle
-10. Torso lean: Angle of the mid-shoulder to mid-hip relative to the vertical
+5. Torso lean: Angle of the mid-shoulder to mid-hip relative to the vertical.
-11. Wrist x-coordinate produce: right wrist x-position * left wrist x-position
-12. Mininum cross body shoulder-to-wrist distance: min(dist(left wrist, right shoulder), dist(right wrist, left shoulder))
-13. Angle between forearm vectors: Angle between (left elbow to left wrist) and (right elbow to right wrist)
-14. Elbow angle difference: Absolute difference between left elbow and right elbow angle
-15. Wrist average height - elbow average height
-16. Legs crossed: Binary feature
-17. Right wrist offset: (Right wrist x-position - mid-shoulder x-position) / shoulder width
-18. Left wrist offset: (Left wrist x-position - mid-shoudler x-position) / shoulder width
+6. Left wrist x-position: Expect positive for forehands, negative for backhands, and near 0 for serves.
+7. Right wrist x-position: Expect positive for forehands, negative for backhands, and near 0 for serves.
+8. Left wrist y-position: Expect higher for serve, lower for groundstrokes.
+9. Right wrist y-position: Expect higher for serve, lower for groundstrokes.
+10. Left arm extension: Norm of vector from left shoulder to left wrist.
+11. Right arm extension: Norm of vector from right shoulder to right wrist.
+12. Left elbow x-position: Same reasoning as left wrist x-position
+13. Right elbow x-position: Same reasoning as right wrist x-position
+14. Signed wrist separation: Expect largest separation magnitude for forehands and lowest separation magnitude for backhands.

 #### Softmax/Multinomial Logistic Regression